 But for fixed income investors, it’s often about duration risk.
 When it comes to fixed income strategies, most people think of laddering approaches, where investments are spread out equally across the yield curve.
 But that strategy won’t necessarily work if rates are fluctuating.

-Here are a few reasons you might want to consider a barbell strategy.
+Here are a few reasons you might want to consider the barbell strategy.

-Perry Guarracino, director of fixed income trading at TD Ameritrade, explained that a barbell strategy generally divides an investor’s fixed-income portfolio into lower-risk and higher-risk holdings, with short-term bonds representing lower risk and longer-term bonds being higher risk.
+The barbell strategy generally divides an investor’s fixed income portfolio into lower-risk and higher-risk holdings, with short-term bonds representing lower risk and longer-term bonds being higher risk.
 Because there are two sides of the portfolio, this strategy can be weighted numerous ways depending on the person’s needs.

-Portfolio diversification and reducing risk are two potential barbell-strategy benefits.
+Portfolio diversification and reducing risk are two potential barbell strategy benefits.
 For example, if you want exposure to the 10-year U.S. Treasury, you could simply buy a 10-year Treasury bond.
 That’s known as a bullet strategy.
-To replicate owning a 10-year bond with a barbell strategy, you’d buy an equal amount of five-year and 15-year maturities that blend together to get an average maturity of 10 years.
+To replicate owning a 10-year bond with the barbell approach, you’d buy an equal amount of five-year and 15-year maturities that blend together to get an average maturity of 10 years.

-A flattening yield curve benefits a barbell strategy because the yields on short-term bonds are higher than long-term bonds, so investors may be able to get higher yields when their shorter-dated bonds mature.
+A flattening yield curve benefits the barbell strategy because the yields on short-term bonds are higher than long-term bonds, so investors may be able to get higher yields when their shorter-dated bonds mature.

-There are a few downsides to a barbell strategy.
-First: Investors miss the opportunity to use intermediate-term bonds in their portfolio.
-Sometimes these bonds in the belly of the yield curve offer higher returns than shorter-dated bonds without much additional risk, and often have only slightly lower yields than the longer-dated bonds.
+There are a few downsides to the barbell strategy.
+First, investors miss the opportunity to use intermediate-term bonds in their portfolio.
+Sometimes these bonds in the belly of the yield curve offer higher returns than shorter-dated bonds without much additional risk, and they often have only slightly lower yields than longer-dated bonds.

 So, the barbell strategy does poorly when the yield curve is steepening.
 Not only will investors lose money on their long-dated bonds because of falling prices, but their shorter-term bonds mature when yields on near-dated bonds are still low.

-Barbell positions can be a short-term or long-term holding, depending on how the strategy is weighted, Guarracino noted.
+Barbell positions can be a short-term or long-term holding, depending on how the strategy is weighted.
 Much of it depends on the investor’s view of interest rates.

 In a short-term strategy, an investor may invest 90% of their portfolio on the short end and only 10% on the long end, and then reinvest maturing bonds into longer-dated bonds.
 Conversely, if the investor expected rates to be stable or perhaps fall, they might buy more longer-dated bonds to lock in higher rates.

-Like any other fixed income strategy, a barbell requires you to have a personal interest rate outlook.
+Like any other fixed income strategy, the barbell approach requires you to have a personal interest rate outlook.
 But it’s one way to potentially lower duration risk and aim for some portfolio diversification at the same time.